molenathyhoangxuannguyen/Piano-for-Toddlers/README.md

 # Piano for Toddlers
-# by Thy H. Nguyen
+# written by Thy H. Nguyen

 hello-name, a class example for learning to use Visual Studio 2019